teddybear082/crus_ai_npc/README.md

  A free artificial intelligence NPC mod for Cruelty Squad powered by whisper.cpp , convai.com and gpt4all

-**Unzip this release into a folder called "crus-ai-npc" in your mods directory: https://github.com/teddybear082/crus-ai-npc/releases/download/crus-ai-npc/crus-ai-npc.zip**
+**Unzip this release into a folder called "crus_ai_npc" in your mods directory: https://github.com/teddybear082/crus_ai_npc/releases/download/crus-ai-npc/crus_ai_npc.zip** It is **essential** that the folder be called exactly **crus_ai_npc** because the path to certain files in the folder is hard coded in the mod's files.
+If you do not name the folder that likely the mod will not work.
+There should be exactly one folder inside of your mods folder called "crus_ai_npc" and in that should be the mod.zip, mod.json and other files from this release.
+There should not be two crus_ai_npc folders.

 **You already need to have crus modloader or crus-vr-modloader installed to install this mod.**